Learning Together: A Format for Reflective Turn-Based Sharing in STEM Communities: Introduction

 \section{Introduction}

-We present a simple, low-cost format for structured speaking and listening on historical, cultural, and equity-related topics within a physics institute.
-We describe how to run hour-long \textit{Learning Together} sessions, including what is needed, how to set expectations (this is neither a debate nor an open discussion), and practical facilitation moves that help participants reflect safely on unfamiliar and sometimes difficult material.
+Here, we present \textit{Learning Together}: a simple, low-cost format for structured speaking and listening on historical, cultural, and equity-related topics within a physics community.
+In this article, we describe the process of running these hour-long sessions, including what is needed, how to set expectations for participants, and practical facilitation moves that help participants reflect safely on unfamiliar and sometimes difficult material.
 We aim to offer a replicable recipe that instructors and departments can adapt to their own contexts.

 A critical component of implementing Equity, Diversity, and Inclusion (EDI) is understanding the unique history and challenges pertaining to all members of a community.
-In Science, Technology, Engineering, and Math (STEM) academic settings, there is an increasing body of work\textsuperscript{1,2,3,4} that makes clear how inequities are associated with lower retention and persistence.
-Many departments, however, still lack structured spaces for intentional reflection on systemic issues and diverse worldviews.\textsuperscript{5,6,7,8} Without such spaces, EDI policies may not be fully integrated into day-to-day academic life, and exclusionary norms may continue.\textsuperscript{9,10,11}
+After all, physics is done by people, in places, on land with histories.
+Physics communities have traditionally prized a culture of objectivity that can make explicitly social and historical conversations feel out of place, and have only recently begun to grapple with underrepresentation patterns that are among the most acute in STEM.
+The logic behind a land acknowledgement which precedes an event can be applied more broadly here: local history and current events are relevant to any physics community situated in that place.\textsuperscript{1,2} The structured speaking and listening format we describe draws on the tradition of talking circles,\textsuperscript{3,4} a foundational approach to Indigenous pedagogy that centers relational listening, reflective witnessing, and the co-creation of understanding.
+In Science, Technology, Engineering, and Math (STEM) academic settings, there is an increasing body of work\textsuperscript{5,6,7,8} that makes clear how inequities can create situations that lead to lower retention and persistence.
+Many departments, however, still lack structured spaces for intentional reflection on systemic issues and diverse worldviews.
+Without such spaces, EDI policies may not be fully integrated into daily academic life, and exclusionary norms may continue.\textsuperscript{9,10,11} We recognize that in some climates, activities of this kind may feel risky or unsuitable for facilitators and participants, and we encourage readers to assess their own context before adopting this format.